kanzakiy/caco3/readme.txt

 CaCO3 therdomynamic subroutines & functions in caco3_therm.f90
 Main code caco3_test_mod_v5_5.f90
+caco3_test_mod_v5_6.f90 works as well consisting of lots of subroutines

 Need BLAS (& UMFPACK if the number of CaCO3 species is large) libraries